-- Fill each apple core the cinnamon butter mixture in the recipe below.
+- Prep Apples: Peel and core the apples, I use an apple corer but you can also use a small paring knife.
+Fill each apple core with the cinnamon butter mixture in the recipe below.

-- Wrap in pie pastry and place in baking pan.
+- Wrap in Pastry: Wrap in pie pastry and place in baking dish.
 Poke a couple of holes in the pastry to allow steam to escape.

-- Pour spiced sauce over dumplings and bake until golden brown and bubbling.
+- Bake: Pour spiced sauce over dumplings and bake until golden brown and bubbling.

 Do not overbake or the dumplings may burst.